Skip to Content

 A yellow shuttle bus at right drives in a lane separated from other traffic by a row of orange construction cones.
 A orange barrel in the left foreground shows a sign with a bus icon pointing to the right and a car icon pointing left.
 High rise office buildings are in the background

-New pop-up bus lanes are clearing the way for Red Line shuttle buses in Dewey Square outside South Station on May 6, 2024.
+New pop-up bus lanes clear the way for Red Line shuttle buses in Dewey Square outside South Station on May 6, 2024.

 The MBTA is suspending Red Line service from Thursday, May 2 until Friday, May 10 to address remaining slow zones on segments of the Red Line track in South Boston.